deathbyknowledge/gridOS/src/notes.md

 - seed file was not dropping Credential table
 - had to set up custom caledar as shadcn doesn't work rn https://github.com/shadcn-ui/ui/issues/7258#issuecomment-2831931709
 - turnstile no longer included in the standard starter
+- Errors are terrible.
+Not enough information.
+Random functions not in my code are crashing...
+- getFileIconSSR. getFileIconSSRSSR.
+What?
+Moving the function outside of the component makes it work.
+- Cannot perform I/O on behalf of a different request.
+I/O objects (such as streams, request/response bodies, and others) created in the context of one request handler cannot be accessed from a different request's handler.
+This is a limitation of Cloudflare Workers which allows us to improve overall performance.
+(I/O type: SpanParent)